Garratt locomotive: North America

-No Garratts appeared in North America, although American Locomotive Company became the sole licensee to build Garratts there.
+No Garratts appeared in North America, although the American Locomotive Company became the sole licensee to build Garratts there.
 Alco was unable to garner sufficient interest from US railroads to produce even a prototype or demonstrator.
 This reluctance was reportedly based on a concern that tractive effort and factor of adhesion would suffer as the weight of water and fuel over the driving wheels diminished.